Palmiers

 Step-by-Step Instructions

-Preheat your oven to 400°F and set an oven rack in the middle position.
+Preheat your oven to 400°F and set the rack in the middle.
 Line a baking sheet with parchment paper.
-In a small bowl, combine the granulated sugar, cinnamon, and salt.
+In a small bowl, mix together the granulated sugar, cinnamon, and salt.

-Sprinkle a clean surface with 2 tablespoons of the cinnamon-sugar mixture.
-Unfold one of the puff pastry sheets over the sugared surface.
+Sprinkle a clean surface with a few tablespoons of the cinnamon-sugar.
+Unfold one sheet of puff pastry over the sugared surface and roll it out into a 9×12-inch rectangle, smoothing out any creases as you go.

 Roll short sides of the dough toward center, so they meet in the middle.

-Place the slices on the prepared baking sheets, spacing them about 2 inches apart.
-If the rolls unravel a bit in the process, just roll them back together.
-Keep any additional rolls chilled in the refrigerator until you’re ready to bake them.
+Place the slices on the prepared baking sheet, spacing them about 2 inches apart.
+If any rolls unravel, just roll them back up.
+Keep any extra rolls chilled in the refrigerator until you’re ready to bake them.

 Bake for 12 minutes.
 Remove the pan from the oven and, using a metal spatula, carefully flip the palmiers over.
-Note that the caramelized sugar makes them extremely hot, so don’t use your fingers to nudge them onto the spatula; use another utensil, such as a small spoon, if necessary.
+The caramelized sugar makes them very hot, so avoid using your fingers to move them—use a small spoon or another utensil if needed.

-Absolutely!
+Want to make savory palmiers?
 Instead of using sugar and cinnamon, try spreading a thin layer of pesto sauce or tapenade over the puff pastry.
 You can also add grated cheese, such as Parmigiano Reggiano, cheddar or gruyère, as well as herbs like thyme or rosemary for extra flavor.
-Roll the pastry as usual and slice into palmiers.
-These savory versions are great as appetizers or snacks.
+These savory versions are great as appetizers or snacks!

 You May Also Like